 Duchess of Oldenburg Apple Tree Overview

 - Uses: Makes wonderful apple sauce/puree and dessert!
-Once ripe the apple is great for eating out of hand
+Once ripe the apple is great for fresh eating

 - Taste: Tender and crisp, juicy.
 Refreshing taste and quite aromatic